 Sleep training or helping your baby learn good sleep habits and how to sleep more independently can be the source of many questions.
 One of the most pressing questions is what sleep training method is right for your baby.
+This post will cover the 5 most common sleep training methods though there are many variations within each method that you can customize for your baby.

 One common misconception about sleep training babies (also called sleep coaching) is that there’s only one way to do it.
 But this could not be further from the truth!
 In reality, there are a number of ways many parents can work to help their babies develop healthy sleep habits and stop waking up in the middle of the night or taking short naps.
 Some methods involve crying, but others involve little to no tears and are very gentle.